What are the symptoms of Cholera?

-Symptoms begin with the rapid onset of diarrhea, sometimes accompanied by vomiting.
+Symptoms of this infection begin with the rapid onset of diarrhea, sometimes accompanied by vomiting.
 If left untreated, Cholera can progress rapidly to dehydration and kidney failure, which can be life threatening.

 Severe Cholera is characterized by acute, profuse, watery diarrhea and by vomiting, which lead to dehydration.
 Other symptoms include muscle cramps, reduced urination, sunken eyes, dry mucus membranes, increased heart rate, and reduced blood pressure.
 If Cholera is untreated, dehydration and electrolyte imbalance can lead to shock and death.

 How can I get Cholera?

 You can get this illness from contaminated food or water.
 Although Cholera can spread rapidly in areas where drinking water and sewage are not properly treated, most travellers are at low risk.
 However, the risk increases for relief workers who travel to remote areas and for travellers who do not take adequate food and water precautions.

 Where can I get Cholera?